 If you’re new to sleeping bags, this guide will help you make one of the most important outdoor investments you can make.

-You might also feel warmer or colder depending on a few variables.
-Below is just a few to consider:
+You might also feel warmer or colder depending on a number of variables:

 Weather conditions: High humidity, rain and snowfall will all have an effect on how you experience the temperature while you’re in your sleeping bag.
 Factor in any variable weather conditions you may experience on your trip.